oatpp/oatpp-libressl/README.md

 # oatpp-libressl
-This submodule provides secure server and client connection providers for oatpp.
+This submodule provides secure server and client connection providers for oatpp applications.
 Based on LibreSSL.

 More about oat++:
 - Website: [https://oatpp.io](https://oatpp.io)

+## Requires

+LibreSSL installed.

 ## Example